hyperdyn-ai/npm-dependency-why/README.md

 }
 ```

-## Web Dashboard Features

-The web dashboard provides:

-- **Real-time Analysis**: Analyze packages with a beautiful interface
-- **Query History**: Browse and re-examine previous analyses
-- **Detailed Metrics**: View size impact, tree depth, and package metadata
-- **Syntax Highlighting**: Color-coded dependency trees for easy reading
-- **Responsive Design**: Works seamlessly on desktop and mobile devices

-## What Can It Tell You?

 ### 1. Dependency Chain
 Understand the complete path from your project to any package.
 Know whether it's a direct dependency or pulled in transitively.